influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 2. Add the following environment variables to your Telegraf environment(s):

-    - `INFLUX_TOKEN`: InfluxDB OSS 2.x authentication token
+    - `INFLUX_TOKEN`: InfluxDB 2.x authentication token
     - `INFLUX_CLOUD_TOKEN`: InfluxDB Cloud authentication token

-3. Use the command provided in your [Telegraf Setup Instructions](/influxdb/cloud/telegraf-configs/#use-influxdb-telegraf-configurations) to restart Telegraf with the updated configuration and begin writing to both InfluxDB OSS 2.x and InfluxDB Cloud.
+3. Use the command provided in your [Telegraf Setup Instructions](/influxdb/cloud/telegraf-configs/#use-influxdb-telegraf-configurations) to restart Telegraf with the updated configuration and begin writing to both InfluxDB 2.x and InfluxDB Cloud.

 ## Migrate time series data
-To migrate your time series data from your InfluxDB OSS 2.x instance to your InfluxDB Cloud instance, do the following:
+To migrate your time series data from your InfluxDB 2.x instance to your InfluxDB Cloud instance, do the following:

-1. Use the [`influx bucket list` command](/influxdb/cloud/reference/cli/influx/bucket/list/) to view a list of your **InfluxDB OSS 2.x** buckets and their IDs.
+1. Use the [`influx bucket list` command](/influxdb/cloud/reference/cli/influx/bucket/list/) to view a list of your **InfluxDB 2.x** buckets and their IDs.

     ```sh
     influx bucket list --active-config oss
     ```

-2. Use the [`influxd inspect export-lp` command](/influxdb/v2.0/reference/cli/influxd/inspect/export-lp/) to export data from a bucket in your **InfluxDB OSS** instance as line protocol.
+2. Use the [`influxd inspect export-lp` command](/influxdb/v2.0/reference/cli/influxd/inspect/export-lp/) to export data from a bucket in your **InfluxDB 2.x** instance as line protocol.
     Include the following flags:

     - **-\-bucket-id**: Bucket ID to export